Urban and Regional Planning

 Transfer of Credit: No more than 30 semester credits of a master’s degree from another institution and 45 credits from a UF master degree will be transferred to a DCP doctoral program, and therefore to the URP Ph.D. concentration.
 The student’s supervisory committee chairperson, Director of the DCP doctoral programs, and the Dean of the Graduate School must approve the transfer of graduate credits.

 All credits transferred must be graduate level credit, with a letter grade of B or better.
-All such transfer requests must be made by petition of the supervisory committee no later than the third semester of doctoral study.
+All such transfer requests must be made by petition of the supervisory committee.

 General DCP Doctoral Requirements